 How could they?

 The film still allows Thanos a flicker of humanity.
 For all his brawn, he’s a conflicted monster giving attention to his inner turmoil.
 His connection to Gamora (Zoe Saldana) is particularly strong, another risky subplot handled with grace.

 To put it less delicately, you’ll actually care about the moments between heart-stopping action.

 Just as effective?
 The underlying humanity that keeps bubbling to the surface.
 Call it a throwback to “Star Trek II: The Wrath of Khan.”
 How much is a single life worth if it saves hundreds?
 What about millions?

 You’ll be asked that question over and again.
 So will our heroes.

 “Avengers: Infinity War” isn’t an exercise in nurturing characters or intimate plotting.
-It’s not meant to set up another series of tales or sell us on a particular new hero.
+It’s not meant to set up another series or sell us on a particular new hero.
 This is war, superhero style.
 It’s hard to think of a more stunning declaration than this virtuoso performance by the Russos and Team MCU.